ramcodehub/bondly/COMPANIES_API_TROUBLESHOOTING.md

 # Companies API Troubleshooting Guide

-This guide helps you resolve issues with the companies API in your Bondly CRM application.
+This guide helps you resolve issues with the companies API in your Bondly application.

 ## Common Issues and Solutions